adamr714/Parallax-Character-Creator/README.md

 # Parallax: Warbands - Character Creator

 Parallax: Warbands is a table-top miniatures game, which combines elements of a Role Playing Game (RPG) with a table-top miniatures game.
 Players are encouraged to make their own characters in which to play with.
+Parallax is a table-top game which I created and developed, which launched and successfully funded on Kickstarter.
+This is a work of passion, to see more on the game please visit <a href="www.parallaxminiatures.com" target="_blank">Parallax Miniatures</a>.

 Currently, the only way to do this is with an Excel file, which is difficult to use and kind of boring.